Is it really that important ?

 This is a clear example of maintaining the rapport that he built in the initial sale.

-(By the way, Joe's action could also be called "keep in touch marketing" and if you looked at the practice from the viewpoint of Cialdini's Principles of Influence you could say he was utilizing the Principle of Reciprosity (he remembered their birthday).)
+(By the way, Joe's action could also be called "keep in touch marketing" and if you looked at the practice from the viewpoint of Cialdini's Principles of Influence you could say he was utilising the Principle of Reciprocity (he remembered their birthday).)

 Why would Joe have gone to all that trouble ?

 You see Joe knew that successful salespeople have a knack for making people feel important.

 Joe understood the value of maintaining the trust and connection he established early on in the selling process.

 For you see, it really doesn't matter how knowledgeable you are about your product line or how many closing techniques you have mastered, unless you earn your prospect's trust and confidence you are not going to make the sale.